sagemathinc/cowasm/README.md

 ### Prerequisites

-To build everything from source, make sure your systemwide nodejs is at least version 16.x and that you have standard command line dev tools.
+To build everything from source, make sure that you have standard command line dev tools installed.
 Then build, which [takes 15\-20 minutes](https://github.com/sagemathinc/wapython/actions), and around 1GB of disk space:

 ```sh
 wstein@max % make
 ```

-This builds native CPython, installs zig, then builds a WebAssembly version of CPython, and also builds all the Typescript code.
-Building from source is supported on four platforms:
+This installs a specific version of Zig and Nodejs, then builds native and WebAssembly versions of CPython and many dependencies, and also builds all the Typescript code.
+Building from source is _**tested on Linux and MacOS with both x86\_64 and ARM \(M1\) processors**_:

-- Linux: tested on both x86\_64 and aarch64 Ubuntu with standard dev tools installed; see [Dockerfile](./Dockerfile)
+- Linux: tested on both x86\_64 and aarch64 Ubuntu with standard dev tools installed; see [Dockerfile](./Dockerfile) where we install `apt-get install -y git make curl dpkg-dev m4 yasm texinfo python-is-python3 autotools-dev automake libtool tcl vim zip`
 - MacOS: tested on both x86\_64 and M1 mac with standard XCode command live dev tools installed.

 If you're using Windows, you'll have to use Linux via a virtual machine \(or maybe WSL\) to build python\-wasm from source.